 - Increase the default timeout for missing heartbeat detection: The default timeout between the last received security heartbeat messages and moving the endpoint into a missing heartbeat status when still detecting network activity of the endpoint is set to 60 seconds.
 In some cases, when switching between network adapters, specifically when switching from a wired to a wireless connection, this timeout can be too short.

-- Delay sending Missing Heartbeat status to Sophos Central: By default, Sophos Firewall directly sends information to Sophos Central about an endpoint going into the missing heartbeat status. missing heartbeat status.
+- Delay sending Missing Heartbeat status to Sophos Central: By default, the firewall directly sends information to Sophos Central about an endpoint going into the missing heartbeat status.